SMOLKEYS/bluearchive-lscom/C3 - Guns, Magic, The Tower and The Shittim Chest.md

 "Alright then, we're cutting the connection now."
 I say.

 "Understood.
 I'll be there once control over the tower has been regained.
-Best of luck to everyone."
+Be careful, and best of luck to everyone."
 Rin concludes before I cut the connection.

 "Haah... as if this wasn't chaotic enough, now we also have to deal with that fox..."
 Yuuka groans.